 - Review your own medical record and to have the information explained within a reasonable amount of time, except when restricted by law.

-- Expect that Iberia Medical Center will make a reasonable response (to the best of its ability) to a patient’s request for medically indicated care.
+- Expect that FM Medical Center will make a reasonable response (to the best of its ability) to a patient’s request for medically indicated care.
 Treatment, referral or transfer may be recommended.
 If transfer is recommended or requested, you will be informed of risks, benefits and alternatives.
 You will not be transferred until the other institution agrees to accept.

 - Leave the hospital even against the advice of your physician.